-Professor Michael (Mike) Bowen earned an A.B. in Economics from the University of Michigan in 1971.
-After several years of work, and eventual self-employment as a manufacturers' agent (new product marketing), he returned to school for an MBA at the University of Detroit) in 1981.
-His coursework there led him to pursue a PhD in Organizational Behavior (Minor Area: Strategic Management) at the University of Illinois at Urbana-Champaign.
-Upon graduation from Illinois, he joined the faculty of the Management Department at the University of Notre Dame (1985-1994).
+He earned a bachelor's degree in economics from the University of Michigan in 1971, an MBA from the University of Detroit in 1981 and a PhD in organizational behavior with a minor in strategic management at the University of Illinois at Urbana-Champaign.
+Upon graduation from Illinois, he taught management at the University of Notre Dame (1985-1994).

 - MAN 4890 - Strategic Management